Why compare home insurance with Money Expert?

 Can I get home insurance if I live on a flood plain?

 Yes.
 Wherever you are, you should be able to find a home insurance policy to meet your needs.
-However, if you live in an area prone to flooding then you may have to pay more than average for your home insurance.
+However, if you live in an area prone to flooding then you may have to pay more than average for your cover.
 But due to a government initiative called the Flood Re scheme, it’s now easier than it ever has been to find flood insurance at an affordable price.
-Either way, be sure to compare home insurance policies to find the best deal that covers you for what you need.

 Why do trees affect my home insurance?